“National Gallery of Art: Bellini masterpiece, Feast of the Gods, restored“

 The main room includes the mural-sized canvas, and various smaller works by Venetian artists from the National Gallery’s collection.
 A second room chronicles the phases of the conservation laboratory’s investigation, and in an adjoining theater, Bull narrates a fascinating, 30-minute film that elucidates every aspect of the project.

 It has long been recognized that the composition was amended by Titian.
-The old story was that Bellini had been too old to complete the painting.
+The old story was that Bellini, nearing the end of his career, had been too old to complete the painting.
 But, one might well ask, if Bellini did not finish his painting, why did he sign and date it?
 (His inscription appears on a tag attached to the wine vat in the lower right corner.)

 As Bull explains, this legend stems from the misreading of a line in Giorgio Vasari’s biography of Titian (1568).
 Vasari writes that Bellini, “being an old man, was not able to finish the work [“opera“] completely, [so] Titian was summoned … [and he] applied himself very diligently and executed the two scenes needed to complete the room.”